 We collect information about devices, our network and WiFi usage to perform diagnostic analyses and understand how your device is performing overall.
 Diagnostic data helps us troubleshoot technical issues related to your device’s performance such as battery life, dropped calls, processing speed, device memory, service coverage, and network and WiFi signal strength that you and other customers may experience.
 If you are using a device in WiFi mode, we may collect information about that usage, such as the routing address and IP address.
 We also may use diagnostic data to identify and recommend products and services.

 If your device is turned on, our network is collecting data about the device location.
-We use this network location data to operate and improve our network and business, including to route wireless communications, and provide emergency responders information about how to find you when you call 911.
-We do not share network location data with third-parties, other than emergency responders or as required by law or emergency.
+We may use, provide access to, or disclose this network location data without your approval to provide and support our services, including to route wireless communications, operate and improve our network and business, detect and prevent fraud, provide emergency responders information about how to find you when you call 911, or as required by law or emergency.

 In some cases, T-Mobile may provide LBS services.
 Where we do so, we will request your permission before we access precise location data to support the service.
 If you have previously consented to our app or service accessing precise location data, you may revoke that permission at any time through the device’s operating system location preference controls or the app settings.
 You may also follow the standard uninstall process to remove the app from your device.